slackapi/bolt-js/docs/_tutorials/getting_started.md

 > 💡 We recommend using a workspace where you won't disrupt real work getting done — [you can create a new one for free](https://slack.com/get-started#create).

-After you fill out an App Name (_you can change it later_) and picking a workspace to install it to, hit the `Create App` button and you'll land on your app's **Basic Information** page.
+After you fill out an app name (_you can change it later_) and picking a workspace to install it to, hit the `Create App` button and you'll land on your app's **Basic Information** page.

-This page contains all of the information about your app in addition to important credentials you'll need for development later, like the `Signing Secret` under the **App Crendentials** header.
+This page contains an overview of your app in addition to important credentials you'll need later, like the `Signing Secret` under the **App Crendentials** header.

 ![Basic Information page](../assets/basic-information-page.png "Basic Information page")